Bedstone College Scholarships

 A. Anyone, whether they are at Bedstone College already or another school, state or private.
-We offer scholarships for entry into Year 7, 9, 10 and 12, on both boarding and day fees.
-Scholarships are not available in the junior school.
+We offer scholarships for entry into Years 3-6, 7, 9, 10 and 12, on both boarding and day fees.

 Q. What sort of level does my child have to be at, to be considered?

 A. This depends on the type of scholarship you are applying for, and their age.
 But for a sports scholarship, for example, we would expect scholars to be able to show a proven track record of representing their school, probably also a club or county.
 Children are likely to have be participating in the sport for at least a couple of years (depending on age) to demonstrate it is a genuine commitment.
 Please do contact us if you are unsure whether your child is of the standard needed.
 And don't forget, everyone is welcome to apply.